Classification Under Strategic Self-Selection: Analysis

 which is the empirical analog of Eq.~\eqref{eq:objective_induced}.
 Here, $\ell$ is some proxy loss (e.g., log-loss or hinge loss), $a^*_i$ is the application decision of candidate $i$ (recalling this depends on $f$), and $\quad m^f = \sum_i a^*_i$ is the total number of applicants under $f$. \footnote{Technically, Eq.~\eqref{eq:objective_induced_empirical} is ill-defined if $a^*_i=0$ for all $i$.
 To circumvent this outcome, we can define $\frac{0}{0}=\infty$; in practice, we implement this using an additive penalty term (see end of Sec.~\ref{sec:method}).}

 \paragraph{Strategic power.} Once learning accounts for self-selection, it can utilize its informational advantage over candidates: the learner knows $y$ and can compute $\yhat$ for any $x \in \smplst$, whereas candidates only have access to $\prc_\grp$.
 A key question is: what are the reaches of this power?
-Our next result shows that the firm's control can be quite extensive. \squeeze \begin{proposition} Let $F$ be the class of linear classifiers.
+Our next result shows that the firm's control can be quite extensive. \squeeze \begin{proposition} Let $F$ be any class of functions with group-specific `offset' terms $v_\grp$, i.e., are of the form $f(x)=g(x)+v^\top \grp$.
 If all groups have $\base_\grp<\costu$, then the optimal $f$ for Eq.~\eqref{eq:objective_induced_empirical} is such that only a single group applies.
-Otherwise, $f$ is such that of all groups with $\base_\grp<\costu$, only at most one group applies. \squeeze \end{proposition} \todo{does this assume calibration? if yes, then say this} The proof is constructive, giving an algorithm that could in principle obtain the optimal $f$.
+Otherwise, $f$ is such that of all groups with $\base_\grp<\costu$, only at most one group applies.
+In both cases, this group is that which attains the highest accuracy had it been trained on separately. \squeeze \end{proposition} \todo{does this assume calibration? if yes, then say this} The proof is constructive, giving an algorithm that could theoretically obtain the optimal $f$.
 Intuitively, Prop.~\ref{prop:strategic_single_group_applies} holds since linear models $w^\top x + b$ have coefficients $w_\grp$ associated with each $\grp$ (encoded as 1-hot); thus, $f$ can be constructed to ensure that only a specific target group $\grp$ applies by setting $w_\grp = 0$; setting $w_{\grp'}=-\infty$ for all other $\grp' \neq \grp$; and training the remaining coefficents $w_{x \setminus \grp}$ and $b$ to predict well on examples from $\grp$ in $\smplst$, subject to $\prc_\grp \geq \costu$.
-Prop.~\ref{prop:strategic_single_group_applies} therefore applies more broadly for any class $F$ of functions having group-specific `offset' terms $v_\grp$, i.e., $f(x)=g(x)+v^\top \grp$ for some $g$.

 \todo{careful - reviewer could ask why this doesn't happen empirically. either say the algo is theoretical, or requires oracle access to the minimizer of the standard loss.}